 Public service senior manager in intelligence, correctional services, economic development, and women’s departments.

 Non-Executive Director on Board of Broadband Infraco, and on Interim Board of Prasa 2018-2019.

 Holds a Masters degrees in Sociology from the University of Cape Town (UCT) and Security Studies from the University of Pretoria (UP).

 Mother of two young men

 In search of a democratic eco-socialist working class politics by Devan Pillay

-The SACP has a rich history where it played a pivotal role in ushering in a non-racial class politics, in a tension-ridden embrace with the African nationalism of the ANC.
-Its "vanguard" role exposed its severe limitations during the post-apartheid era, as the ANC ran roughshod over all its pretensions to build a working class leadership that would lead the way to an increasingly -ill-defined post-Soviet socialist future.
+The South African Communist Party (SACP), has a rich history where it played a pivotal role in ushering a non-racial class politics, in a tension-ridden embrace with the African nationalism of the African National Congress (ANC).
+Its "vanguard" role exposed its severe limitations during the post-apartheid era, as the ANC ran roughshod over all its pretensions to build a working-class leadership that would lead the way to an increasingly -ill-defined post-Soviet socialist future.
 Lacking in all its discourses and practices was any understanding of the ecological dimension to "fossil" capitalism, and the deep appreciation of patriarchy.